 Spanish music has lovely melodies and rhythm but it’s very hard to understand the words for a non-Spanish speaker, try using this to learn the language!

-Look for musical videos with subtitles and try to follow them.
-Make your own songs playlist in Spanish and try to hear it often.
-Seek for the lyrics of those that you like very much and try to go over it several times while listening.
+Look for music videos with subtitles and try to follow them.
+Make your own song’s playlist in Spanish and try to hear it often.
+Seek the lyrics of those that you like very much and try to go over them several times while listening.

 Have you thought of registering in a salsa dancing class or Spanish flamenco dancing class?

-Follow from now on some Spanish-speaking singers that you may like in their social media.
-Look for discotheques or places of your city where they play music in Spanish and have a look at them.
+Follow from now on some Spanish-speaking singers that you may like on their social media.
+Look for discotheques or places in your city where they play music in Spanish and have a look at them.
 Immersing yourself in Spanish culture is a great way to learn the language.

 When you go to a Spanish restaurant you might spend some time reading the menu, trying to figure out the ingredients, and their meaning.
 What about if you dare to cook something Spanish at home?